 * Custer's First Sergeant John Ryan.
 The book was named as the recipient of Jay D. Smith Award by the Little Big Horn Associates.

 * I Go With Custer, The Life and Death of Reporter Mark Kellogg;

 * Speaking About Custer.

 For 23 years, 1989-2011, he served as editor of the annual Greasy Grass magazine published by CBHMA.
-In addition to his research and writing, he operates in Wake Forest, AST Press, which has published a number of books since 1986, and Indianwarsbooks.com., which offers used and rare books on the Indian wars and Civil War for sale through the Internet and in print catalogs.
+In addition to his research and writing, he operates AST Press, which has published a number of books since 1986, and Indianwarsbooks.com., which offers used and rare books on the Indian wars and Civil War for sale through the Internet and in online catalogs.